 Global Crude Oil and Liquids Supply/Demand Balance

 - In 2024, price volatility amplified amidst increased geopolitical tensions in the Middle East and the threat of slowing demand growth.
-WTI has strengthened to begin 2025 driven by increased sanctions on Russian oil from the US.
-Looking ahead, based on the futures market, the average price for WTI in 2025 is roughly US$75/B.
+Crude oil prices weakened in 2025, largely driven by concerns of slowing demand driven by an escalating global trade war.
+Based on the futures market, the average price for WTI in 2025 is roughly US$64/B.

 WCSB Supply and Egress